Historic Fourth Ward Park

-Historic Fourth Ward Park is a park built on the site of the old Ponce de Leon amusement park, in the Old Fourth Ward of Atlanta, just south of Ponce City Market and just west of the BeltLine Eastside Trail.
+Historic Fourth Ward Park is a park in the Old Fourth Ward of Atlanta, just south of Ponce City Market and just west of the BeltLine Eastside Trail.

 Currently the park covers 17 acre in two separate sections.

 History

 In Atlanta's Old Fourth Ward neighborhood, flooding from nearby Clear Creek has always been an issue.
 In the late 1980s and early 90s, the city drafted a $40 million plan to dig a massive underground tunnel in order to channel excess stormwater to a processing plant, where it would be cleaned and discharged into the Chattachoochee River.
 However, engineer-economist and environmentalist Bill Eisenhauer had a better idea.
 Eisenhauer believed that a solution utilizing green infrastructure could provide more benefits to both the ecosystem, and local residents.
 Eisenhauer created a plan for Historic Fourth Ward Park, a recreational area surrounding a 5-acre stormwater retention pond.
 The new plan, costing only $23 million, was noticed by local architect Markham Smith.
 Smith helped Eisenhauer organize stakeholders, including the Trust for Public Land and the Atlanta BeltLine, who purchased the declining industrial property next to the former Sears warehouse, where Eisenahuer had hoped new park would be housed.

-17 acres of the park were completed in 2008.
 The stormwater drainage pond, which is set deeply into a bowl below the water table, is capable of holding up to 4 million gallons of water and slowly transporting them to the city's sewage treatment plant, enabling the park to handle a 500 year flood.
 In addition to the new pond, the park also includes landscaped walkways, bridges, observation points, grassy fields, as well as a shaded playground and splashpad to help residents escape the heat.
 The transformation of a declining industrial area into this park has increased the amount of green space in the Old Fourth Ward significantly, helping to reduce flooding and manage the urban heat island effect.
 Aside from being able to store large amounts of stormwater, the plant species in the park increase water infiltration and evapotranspiration, limiting excess water on a daily basis.

 One of the park's major funders and partners, the Atlanta Beltline, has faced criticism for the impact the park and other greening projects have had on surrounding communities.
 The creation of the Historic Fourth Ward park prompted development, including expensive loft apartments (with a small proportion of units slated for affordable housing), high-end realtors, and upscale restaurants.